orenjina/LogicVis/README.md

 For initial results, do any of the following:
 1. To see the results from our script, run the following command in the terminal at the root directory: ./scripts/initial_results.sh

+The program will first build and test, listing out its test results.

-You should be able to see string representation print out of a tree in the terminal (See [testCode](/src/main/resources/testCode.java) for the original code of the tree).
+Then, you should be able to see string representation print out of a tree in the terminal (See [testCode](/src/main/resources/testCode.java) for the original code of the tree).

 In addition, there will be a pop-up that represents the basic representation of the UI we plan to make.
 This UI is not functional yet.

-2. Directly check the scripts in the scripts folder and run each command.
+2. Directly check the scripts in the scripts folder and run each command independently.